melmotham/melmoth-wunderkrammer/content/posts/bataille.md

 ## Bibliography
 Bataille, G. (1972).
 Sobre Nietzsche.
 Voluntad de suerte.
 Taurus.

 Bataille, G. (1986).
 La experiencia interior.
 Taurus.

 Bataille, G. (2018).
 Teoría de la religión y El culpable.
 Taurus.

 Bataille, G. (2023).
 El erotismo.
 Tusquets.

 Belmonte, J. (2021), The Hanged Rhizome on the Tree: Arborescence and Multiplicity in *Disco Elysium*, Baltic Screen Media Review, 9, 44-54.

 Berlantini, G. (2020).
 Texte et Contexte.
 Georgess Bataille Lecteur de Nietzsche dans la  Revue  Acéphale,  Nietzsche-Studien,  49(1),  197-215.  https://doi.org/10.1515/nietzstu-2020-0009

 Bodi, B., Thon, J. (2020).
 Playing stories?: Narrative-dramatic agency in Disco  Ely-sium(2019) and Astroneer(2019).
 Frontiers of  Narrative Studies, 6(2), 57-190.

 Christias, P. (2018).
 La politique d’éros comme volonté de chance.
 Georges Bataille sur Nietzsche.
 Sociétés, 141(3), 61-67.  https://doi.org/10.3917/soc.141.0061.

 Defernez, V. (2022).
 Faire l’exercice des possibles idéologiques: l’exemple de *Disco Elysium*, CRPG estonien.
 Université de Lorraine.

 Defernez, V. (2023).
 Espaces et discours politiques: «La Martinaise» et ses habitants, quartier de *Disco Elysium*.
 Université de Lorraine.

 García, M, (2018).
 Georges Bataille y Gilles Deleuze.
 Desde Nietzsche por una filoso-fía menor.
 Eikasia, 82, 137-158.

-Jackson, G. (2019). *Disco Elysium* Developers Shout Out Marx And Engels In Game Awards  Victory  Speech,  en  Kotaku.  https://kotaku.com/disco-elysium-develo-pers-shout-out-marx-and-engels-1840403603.
+Jackson, G. (2019). *Disco Elysium* Developers Shout Out Marx And Engels In Game Awards  Victory  Speech,  en  Kotaku.  https://kotaku.com/ disco-elysium-develo-pers-shout-out-marx-and-engels-1840403603.

 Khamis, D. (2024). *Disco Elysium*as Philosophy: Solipsism, Existentialism, and Simu-lacra.
 En Kowalski, D. (Ed.)
 The Palgrave Handbook of  Popular Culture as Philosophy.
 Palgrave Macmillan.

 Kłosiński, M. (2021).
 The Object Gives Rise to Thought: Hermeneutics of Objects in *Disco Elysium*.
 Baltic Screen Media Review, 9, 57-66.

 Maqbool,  S.  (2024).
 “Disco-Oriented  Hauntology”,  en  Anderson,  J.  &  White,  C. (Eds.) «Reading *Disco Elysium*», special issue, Post45.

 Mckeown, C. (2021).
 What kind of cop are you?: *Disco Elysium*’s Technologies of the Self within the Posthuman Multiverse, Baltic Screen Media Review, 9, 68-79. https://doi.org/10.2478/bsmr-2021-0007.

 Medvedeva, A. (2022).
 Urban Shivers: Recording Actual Space in *Disco Elysium*.
 Ga-lactica Media, 4(3), 157-175.

 Meier, M. (2024). «Sunrise, Parabellum».
 The crisis of the state and the individual in *Disco Elysium*.
 En Mochocki, M. et al (Eds.).
-Central and Eastern European Histories and Heritages in Video Games.
+Central and Eastern European Histories and Heritages in Video
+Games.
 Routledge.

 Moldes, V. (2022).
 El videojuego como agitprop. *Disco Elysium* como caso de análisis, Univer-sitat Politècnica de València.

 Nichols, F. (2024).
 Welcome to Revachol: *Disco Elysium* as virtual dark tourism.
 En N. Sharma, A. Martini, D. Timothy (eds.)
 Critical Theories in Dark Tourism.
 De Gruyter

 Nietzsche, F. (1997).
 Más allá del bien y del mal.
 Preludio a una filosofía del futuro.
 Alianza.

 Nietzsche, F. (2000), La voluntad de poder.
 EDAF.

 Nietzsche, F. (2003).
 Así habló Zaratustra.
 Alianza.

 Nietzsche, F. (2005).
 Ecce homo.
 Cómo se llega a ser lo que se es.
 Alianza.

 Novitz, J. (2021). *Disco Elysium* as Gothic Fiction.
-Baltic Screen Media Review, 9, 33-41 Noys, B. (2000).
+Baltic Screen Media Review, 9, 33-41

+Noys, B. (2000).
 Georges Bataille.
 A critical introduction.
 Pluto Press.

 Toth, H. (2024).
 Bad Reading/Bad Gaming, en J. Anderson & C. White (Eds.), «Rea-ding *Disco Elysium*», special issue, Post45.

 Shin, S. (2024). *Disco Elysium* and the intersection of interactivity and interpassivity.
 Jump Cut: A Review of  Contemporary Media, 62.

 Vela, D. (2021).
 “You Won’t Even Know Who You Are Anymore”: Bakthinian Poly-phony and the Challenge to the Ludic Subject in *Disco Elysium*, Baltic Screen Media Review, 9, 90-104. https://doi.org/10.2478/bsmr-2021-0009

 ZA/UM.
 (2019). *Disco Elysium*, PC

 ---

 ## Notes
-[^1] The title won all four awards for which it was nominated: "Best Narrative," "Best Independent Game," "Best Role-Playing Game," and "New Indie Game."
+[^1]: The title won all four awards for which it was nominated: "Best Narrative," "Best Independent Game," "Best Role-Playing Game," and "New Indie Game."

-[^2] We are not the first to link *Disco Elysium* with eminently philosophical issues.
+[^2]: We are not the first to link *Disco Elysium* with eminently philosophical issues.
 First, we must highlight the works that have connected the Estonian title with video game studies, addressing issues such as player agency through a complex system of options: Bodi, B., & Thon, J. (2020).
 Playing Stories?: Narrative-Dramatic Agency in *Disco Elysium* (2019) and Astro-neer (2019).
 Frontiers of Narrative Studies, 6(2), 57–190.
 We can also highlight those that deal with the relationship between passivity and activity when constructing subjectivity in video games: Shin, S. (2024). *Disco Elysium* and the Intersection of Interactivity and Interpassivity.
 Jump Cut: A Review of Contemporary Media, 62.
 Likewise, Moldes’ research, which draws on Gonzalo Frasca, explores the possibility of presenting video games as a tool for agitation and propaganda, presenting *Disco Elysium* as a paradigmatic case: Moldes, V. (2022).
 Video Games as Agitprop: *Disco Elysium* as a Case Study, Polytechnic University of Valencia.
 Secondly, we can look at works that focus even more closely on specific political or philosophical issues.
 Regarding the spatiality and physical elements of the *Disco Elysium* universe, such as interaction with objects in the virtual world: Kłosiński, M. (2021).
 The Object Gives Rise to Thought: Hermeneutics of Objects in *Disco Elysium*.
 Baltic Screen Media Review, 9, 57–66.
 On the dark and Gothic atmosphere of the urban space: Novitz, J. (2021). *Disco Elysium* as Gothic Fiction.
 Baltic Screen Media Review, 9, 33–41; Nichols, F. (2024).
 Welcome to Revachol: *Disco Elysium* as Virtual Dark Tourism.
 In N. Sharma, A. Martini, D. Timothy (Eds.), Critical Theories in Dark Tourism.
 De Gruyter; Medvedeva, A. (2022).
 Urban Shivers: Recording Actual Space in *Disco Elysium*.
 Galactica Media, 4(3), 157–175.
 On the political significance of different spaces through which the main character travels: Defernez, V. (2023).
 Espaces et discours politiques: "La Martinaise" et ses habitants, quartier de *Disco Elysium*.
 University of Lorraine.
 Some research has drawn direct connections to key thinkers or philosophical concepts, further highlighting the philosophical discourse of *Disco Elysium*: Khamis, D. (2024). *Disco Elysium* as Philosophy: Solipsism, Existentialism, and Simulacra.
 In Kowalski, D. (Ed.), The Palgrave Handbook of Popular Culture as Philosophy.
 Palgrave Macmillan.
 Belmonte, J. (2021).
 The Hanged Rhizome on the Tree: Arborescence and Multiplicity in *Disco Elysium*.
 Baltic Screen Media Review, 9, 44–54.
 Meier, M. (2024).
 “Sunrise, Parabellum”: The Crisis of the State and the Individual in *Disco Elysium*.
 In Mochocki, M. et al. (Eds.), Central and Eastern European Histories and Heritages in Video Games.
 Routledge.
 In these works by Khamis, Belmonte, and Meier, 18th-century German idealism, French existentialism, and poststructuralist notions of rhizome or subject are directly related to video game characters, mechanics, and sometimes specific dialogues of some of the skills that guide our progress.
 Issues such as hauntology, reflecting the radical amnesia of our protagonist and the revolutionary past of the city of Revachol: Maqbool, S. (2024).
 Disco-Oriented Hauntology.
 In J. Anderson & C. White (Eds.), Reading *Disco Elysium*, special issue, Post45, 1.
 As well as the attempt to map the different political ideologies that populate the texts of *Disco Elysium* and their relationships to each other: Defernez, V. (2022).
 Faire l’exercice des possibles idéologiques: l’exemple de *Disco Elysium*, CRPG estonien.
 Université de Lorraine, have also received considerable attention from academia.

-[^3] As Saad Maqbool points out in relation to the probabilities of success in *Disco Elysium*'s dice rolls: "Even so, no matter their skill level, there is only ever a maximum of 97% chance of success: double one on the virtual dice roll is always a miss; double six is always a pass.
+[^3]: As Saad Maqbool points out in relation to the probabilities of success in *Disco Elysium*'s dice rolls: "Even so, no matter their skill level, there is only ever a maximum of 97% chance of success: double one on the virtual dice roll is always a miss; double six is always a pass.
 With the ever-present chance of failure (and the unpredictability of what 'success' might even look like), levelling a skill does not guarantee mastery over any of the game's systems" (2024: 6).

-[^4]For further discussion on the logic of "and, and, and" and the relationship between the Estonian video game and Deluze and Guattari's image of the rhizome, see the article cited in the introduction: Belmonte, J. (2021), The Hanged Rhizome on the Tree: Arborescence and Multiplicity in *Disco Elysium*, Baltic Screen Media Review, 9, 44-54.
+[^4]: For further discussion on the logic of "and, and, and" and the relationship between the Estonian video game and Deluze and Guattari's image of the rhizome, see the article cited in the introduction: Belmonte, J. (2021), The Hanged Rhizome on the Tree: Arborescence and Multiplicity in *Disco Elysium*, Baltic Screen Media Review, 9, 44-54.